curl/everything-curl/README.md

 This book is meant to be interesting and useful to both casual readers and the somewhat more experienced developers, and offers something for you all to pick and choose from.
-Don't read it from front to back.
+Do not read it from front to back.
 Read the chapters you are curious about and go back and forth as you see fit.

 I hope to run this book project as I do all other projects I work on: in the